-Goodbye, SAT/ACT essay requirements
+Goodbye, ACT essay requirement

 The College Board's decision was no surprise, as the SAT's optional essay section had become increasingly unpopular.
 In June 2020, the University of California announced a change to its admissions policies that was a sign of more widespread changes to come.
 As part of the UC system’s plans to phase out SAT/ACT requirements, the SAT essay score and ACT writing score would no longer be used for admissions decisions.
 UC President Janet Napolitano’s recommendation to the UC Board of Regents echoed a common refrain, calling the essay “an unnecessary time and cost burden for students.”

 Some schools have cited the added cost of the essay section, a financial barrier that can prevent some students from applying, as their primary reason for eliminating the essay requirement.
 Others have asserted that essay scores are less reliable than grades and AP exams in assessing students’ writing abilities and predicting college performance.
-Year after year, the number of schools requiring essay scores has dwindled, and the UC system’s latest move seemed to have sound the essay’s final death knell.
+Year after year, the number of schools requiring essay scores has dwindled, and the UC system’s move seemed to have sounded the essay’s final death knell.

 Schools that still require or recommend essay scores: